CroXY3D/CruXY-OLD/README.md

 It is a ground up design, based on concepts from the K2 and "Hypercube Overkill Project" It is simple to build, align and provision.
 It uses a minimum of printed parts, many of which will be easily machinable out of aluminum.

+This is an ALPHA release.
+The printer has been assembled and is printing.

 # Major features of CruXY:
   - 3030 and 3060 frame members for stiffness and ease of assembly